Are you a college student (or a graduate student) looking for inexpensive health insurance options?

 There are also risks of not getting the coverage you need, because you don't meet certain requirements.

 However, most users of health sharing ministries are extremely happy with the cost and care they receive, and this is an incredibly popular option for young adults - especially those who are self employed or are active in the gig economy and don't have access to other insurance.
+Check out our review of Medi-Share here.

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.